MCP Setup Guide

 Approval Queue

-When a tool call triggers an APPROVAL policy, it is placed in the queue:
+When a tool call triggers a REQUIRE_APPROVAL policy, it is placed in the queue:

 - The coding agent pauses and waits